rkhullar/csci870/README.md

 Indoor Localization may be utilized similarly to outdoor localization.
 This includes commercial applications such as real-time maps to help people navigate within malls or museums, and more technical applications such as guiding drones through indoor environments or locating cars inside tunnels.
 An indoor positioning system will open a new market of applications.

-Indoor Localization may be utilized similarly to outdoor localization.
-This includes commercial applications such as real-time maps to help people navigate within malls or museums, and more technical applications such as guiding drones through indoor environments or locating cars inside tunnels.
-An indoor positioning system will open a new market of applications.

 <div style="page-break-after: always;"></div>

 |        ![REU 2013][reu13]         |         ![REU 2015][reu15]         |